RodneyOlsen.net Rotating Header Image

 It’s a fascinating look at the beliefs of Americans.
 I would guess that an Australian survey would yield similar results.

-The poll took it’s results from interviews with 36 000 adults.
+The poll took its results from interviews with 36 000 adults.
 While it shows that around 80% of people believe in miracles the percentage was even higher for those believing in God.

 It’s interesting that 20% of people who claim some kind of belief in God or some kind of universal spirit call themselves atheists.
 I’m assuming that they aren’t rejecting the idea of God, rather they’re rejecting society’s understanding of who God is.
 This highlights the fact that the belief in God quoted in the survey isn’t necessarily a belief in the God of the Bible.